 Clear retainers are usually worn at night while you sleep, although your orthodontist may instruct you to wear yours during the day as well when your braces first come off.
 An Essix retainer can be used in conjunction with a permanent retainer to ensure that teeth do not shift out of place.

 It's also possible to use a series of Essix retainers to slightly shift the position of your teeth, although the more common way to do this is using removable aligner braces, which are specifically designed to straighten teeth bit by bit.
 Invisalign is a popular brand of clear aligner, but it's not the cheapest.
-If you're consider using retainers to straighten your teeth because of the cost, check out some cheaper Invisalign alternatives instead.
+If you're considering using retainers to straighten your teeth because of the cost, check out some cheaper Invisalign alternatives instead.

 Essix retainer for missing teeth

 Essix retainers can also be used to hide missing teeth.
 The retainer is made as usual and then a prosthetic tooth is inserted into the gap(s).
 Once the Essix retainer with tooth replacements is snapped in, it gives the appearance of a complete smile.

 These clear retainers are sometimes suggested to prevent the ICL (interproximal contact loss) between an implant restoration and the adjacent tooth.
 Sometimes an implant tooth can end up wearing down the tooth next to it due to natural shifting, and Essix retainers are one way to prevent this from becoming too problematic.